SDineshKumar1304/User_Sentiment_Predictor_Web_App/README.md

 The web interface is designed using HTML and CSS to create a visually appealing and intuitive user experience.
 The structure and styles are defined in the `templates` and `static` directories, respectively.
 ## Sql Database

-The Sql Database is created for Registration form
+The Sql Database is created for Registration form in the flask
 ## Dependencies

 To run the Flask application and interact with the sentiment analysis model, ensure you have the required dependencies installed.
 You can install them using the following command: